aragon/AGPs/AGPs/AGP-ANSP-X.md

 ### Summary

-We propose to continue our work securing the Aragon Network, on a retainer basis for a 1 year period, working with the entities responsible for developing AragonOS, Aragon Apps, and other code of interest.
+We propose to continue our work securing the Aragon Network, on a retainer basis for a 6 month period, working with the entities responsible for developing AragonOS, Aragon Apps, and other code of interest.

 ## Address of the transfer recipient